EmuZONE/aion_aion-lightning4.9/README.md

 # Aion Lightning 4.9 Full Source NO LICENSE SYSTEM / Tools + Utils
 Open Source For Everyone!
-No time to lose dont wait for Aion-core/Encom/Falke and all other closed sources just join us!
+No time to lose dont wait for Aion-core/Falke-core and all other closed sources just join!
-We Searching For More Help With Bugs/Fixes we never ask for money you Want to join or team? contact michelgorter@outlook.com or add thesnakes on skype with more devs we can work faster! everyone is welcome!
+We Searching For More Experienced Developers You Want To Join Or Dev-Team? add thesnakes on skype all others are welcome to!

 Dont forget to give us a star :)